omorros/food-cv-exp2-pipeline-evaluation/README.md

 ### Cost and Latency Trade-Offs

 > *"API costs and inference latency were recorded for all three VLMs.
 GPT-5.2 was the fastest (3.7 s/image) and cheapest ($0.004/image), while Gemini 3.1 Pro was the slowest (9.0 s/image) and most expensive ($0.010/image) due to internal thinking tokens billed as output.
 Claude Opus 4.6 occupied the middle ground (4.7 s/image, $0.012/image).
 The total API cost for the VLM comparison across all three models on 120 images was $4.38.
-Pipelines B and C, being fully offline, incurred zero API cost and sub-100 ms inference on GPU, making them significantly cheaper at scale.
+Pipelines B and C, being fully offline, incurred zero API cost and sub-second inference, making them significantly cheaper at scale.
 For a production deployment processing 10,000 images/day, Pipeline A (GPT-5.2) would cost approximately $40/day versus $0 for the YOLO-based pipelines, plus the added latency of network round-trips."*

 ### Limitations